LizMyers/LizMyers.github.io/tfjs01/README.md

 ```
 The main.js file is where you can change things like the number of classes, related functions, and minimum confidence score.
 You can see your changes instantly on your local server.

-If you want to share your files, be sure and run the build command -- there are a lot of dependencies to include.
+If you want to share your files, be sure and run the build command -- there are a lot of dependencies included in the resulting dist/build.js file.

 ```
 npm run build